Pallinghurst makes unsolicited offer for remaining stake in Gemfields

-(Reuters) - Mining group Pallinghurst Resources Ltd (PGLJ.J), the largest shareholder of precious stones miner Gemfields Plc GEM.L, on Friday offered to buy out the remaining 52.91 percent it does not already own for about 111.9 million pounds ($145.2 million).
+May 19 (Reuters) - Mining group Pallinghurst Resources Ltd , the largest shareholder of precious stones miner Gemfields Plc, on Friday offered to buy out the remaining 52.91 percent it does not already own for about 111.9 million pounds ($145.2 million).

 Pallinghurst's offer values each Gemfields share at 38.5 pence, just above Gemfields' Thursday close of 38.125 pence.